Neo166/GitPractice/README.md

-"This is yet another attempt"
+"This is yet another attempt # 2 but better!"